Photojournalists covering disaster need to know their role

 Photographers–Do you have a healthy ego, or are you just narcissistic?

 Mark Wood, Emmy recording artist and inventor of the Viper electric guitar, plays with Chelle, my daughter, and her friend Maggie.
-They were able to have a performance with Mark Wood after being in a workshop with him during the week at Elkins Pointe Middle School in Roswell, GA.
+They were able to perform with Mark Wood after attending a workshop with him during the week at Elkins Pointe Middle School in Roswell, GA.

 Every artist has enough self-esteem to want to show their work, so a healthy amount of ego is good.